rModGuide/prawscripts/README.md

 Installation package at https://pypi.org/project/prawscripts/0.0.2/

+The main dependency should mainly just be PRAW at this time.

 Open to contributors from r/ModGuide for uploading/reuploading new/existing functions and testing if package is
 working properly.